 This mayo is mild, creamy, and delicious.
 As usual, I have listed quantities as a guide only.
 I tend to add in the lemon juice, vinegar and salt at the end, and keep tasting in between each addition.
 Every batch yields a mayo of a slightly different personality, depending on my mood, and what I am going to use it for.
 But the quantities I have provided will keep you on the right track.
 Follow them, and you will get a mayo that you can play with.

-Once again, this vegan mayonnaise is a fantastic blank canvas with which to create your own magic.
-Best of all, it is raw, vegan, egg free, dairy free, egg free and soy free.
-I will post some more creative mayonnaise options over the next couple of months.
-But just like everything else, the sky is the limit.
+This recipe a fantastic blank canvas with which to create your own magic.
 But sometimes plain and simple is just what the condiment doctor ordered.
 After all, good condiments add a touch of something extra to main attraction events, and they don’t take over.
-This raw vegan mayonnaise is a fantastic little addition to enhance a good home made veggie burger, and works wonders with falafels and tacos.
-I most often use this mayonnaise if I am going to make a basic, quick vegan coleslaw, if I have to whip up a lunch in under 15 minutes.
-I will post that life saver this week.
+This mayo is a fantastic served with veggie burgers, and works wonders with falafels and tacos.
+I most often use this mayonnaise if I am going to make a basic, quick coleslaw, or potato salad.

 Everybody loves this mayo....even if they don't like mayo!